mesoscalelab/covid19/README.md

 all the data has been fetched as shown above.

 In order to create an instance of the model, we need to supply:
-+ `t0` : baseline date, usually taken as a week before the current date
++ `t0` : baseline date, usually taken as three to seven days before the current date
 + `stateSeries` : an array containing daily state-wise statistics as obtained from `states_daily.json`
 + `caseSeries` : an array containing time-series of reported cases as obtained from `raw_data.json`